doctorfree/RoonCommandLine/markdown/roon.1.md

   - stop
   - next
   - previous
-  - shuffle
-  - unshuffle
-  - repeat
-  - unrepeat
   - mute/unmute (toggles the muted/unmuted volome in the selected zone or zone group)
+  - shuffle (toggles shuffle/unshuffle playback in the selected zone or zone group)
+  - repeat (toggles looped/non-looped playback in the selected zone or zone group)
 - List albums, artists, albums by artist, albums by genre, artists by genre, genres, composers, playlists, tags, or Roon zones
 - Set the default Roon output zone
 - Adjust the volume level of a specified Roon zone or zone grouping